Skip to main content

 Schwabe, a renowned cave diver of international acclaim, will share the story of her nearly fateful dive on National Geographic Explorer's Angel Effect at 10 p.m.
 Tuesday, April 26, on the National Geographic Channel.

-Angel Effect delves deep inside the mysterious phenomenon of the "Third Man Factor," as detailed in John Geiger's bestselling book of the
+Angel Effect delves deep inside the mysterious phenomenon of the "Third Man Factor," as detailed in John Geiger's

 An exhibition on the results of the excavations by University of Kentucky faculty of an ancient Greek fort will debut at the Lexington Public Library - Central Library before moving to Italy, where it will remain on permanent display.